scripting/opmlPackage/README.md

 So I put the basic code you need to read and write OPML files, code that's debugged, used in other apps, including my own.
 It's known to work, to respect the format, and be easy to deploy.

 There are other ways to read OPML, and that's very good.
 The more support there is, the more interop and that's the goal.
 I'm going to accumulate links to resources for OPML developers.
 If you have something you think they could use, send me an email at the address in the package.json file above.

+I recorded a <a href="http://scripting.com/2021/07/04/myPitchForOpml.m4a">podcast</a> explaining all this. :-)

 #### What's in this package?